koham-dev/koham-labs/Helix.md

 Before that,
 I have noticed that their are two files on operator's home directory with the help of python3 on server we can create a temporary server and get that files on our machine.So i done that.

 In this file's  one is image and another is pdf file.
-Pdf dile is protected with password so i tried pdf2john here and what i have found the password for this pdf in rockyou.txt .
+Pdf file is protected with password so i tried pdf2john here and what i have found the password for this pdf in rockyou.txt .

 Using that password i have check the pdf and gave that pdf to gemini to analyse that for me and get note from that as we need this information to create a script to execute a sequence to achieve certain conditions.